SovereignCloudStack/k8s-observability/docs/scs-deployment.md

 - Deploy the OAUTH related manifest according to the instructions provided on [this](./oauth.md) documentation page.

 - Review the `values-observer-scs.yaml` file and locate all instances of the placeholder text "replace-me".
-  These values relate to configuring access to the object store as well as the Grafana admin password.
+  These values relate to configuring access to the object stores (for Thanos and Loki), the Grafana admin password and Loki API basic auth username and password.

 - Finally, install the monitoring stack using values that incorporate all the configurations mentioned above
 ```bash